terrafirma2021/Yamaha-DataLogger/README.md

 - The Yamaha DataLogger is an ESP32-S3 based device designed to convert k-line data into Canbus ODB2 standard, using ELM327 emulation.
  Enabling compatibility with apps like RaceChrono, Realdash, and Torque.
 - Now displays PIDS via OLED screen.
 - Now handles automatic gear ratio tuning via BLE Serial "Gears", (using gipro gear indicators learn function approach).
+Place bike on centre stand and cycle though the gears

 #### updates:
 - Migrated NVS to spiffs